Economic Security

 Paid Sick Leave for Nebraskans

-Letting working people earn sick days is common sense and supports our Nebraska values—that includes letting people take care of sick kids or aging parents without losing their income—while advancing gender equity.
+Paid sick leave laws typically allow workers to take short-term time off for illness (such as the flu or a cold), attend medical appointments, seek preventive care, or care for a sick child or aging parent.
+It’s a commonsense policy that reflects our Nebraska values and advances gender equity.
 Women in service-sector jobs are 11 percentage points less likely than men to have access to paid sick leave.
 Additionally, 43% of working mothers—which includes 54% Latina and 42% Black mothers—do not have access to paid sick leave, which is particularly concerning given that women shoulder a disproportionate share of caregiving duties throughout the United States.

 Salary History Bans to Disrupt Cycle of Pay Inequality